 Migrate Exchange 2010 to Exchange 2016

-Next, you must install the needed certificates and set them in place.
+Next, you must install the required certificates and set them in place.
 Also, ensure that the new receive and send connectors are correctly configured and tested.
 Lastly, update all the URLs of virtual directories such as Outlook Anywhere and OWA.
-If all these are correctly done, you can move to the actual mailbox migration process.
+If all these are correctly done, you can move to the actual Exchange 2010 to 2016 mailbox migration process.
 The steps are as follows:

-Launch Exchange Admin Center (EAC) and sign in with correct credentials.
+- Launch Exchange Admin Center (EAC) and sign in with correct credentials.

-Go to Recipients, click on Migration, and then select ‘Move to a different database’.
+- Go to Recipients, click on Migration, and then select ‘Move to a different database.’

-Select the ‘Select the users that you want to move’ option and then add users in the Select Mailbox window.
+- Select the ‘Select the users that you want to move’ option and then add users in the Select Mailbox window.

 Note: Alternatively, you can select ‘Specify the users with a CSV file’ to migrate mailboxes in bulk.

-Once all the users are added, click on the Next button.
+- Once all the users are added, click on the Next button.

-Enter a name for move mailbox operation.
+- Enter a name for move mailbox operation.

-Click on Move the primary mailbox and the archive mailbox if one exists under Archive.
+- Click on Move the primary mailbox and the archive mailbox if one exists under Archive.

-Click on browse to select the Target Database where the mailboxes will move on the new Exchange Server 2016, and click Next.
+- Click on browse to select the Target Database where the mailboxes will move on the new Exchange Server 2016 and click Next.

-Enter the user details to which mailbox move reports are to be sent.
+- Enter the user details to which mailbox move reports are to be sent.

-If you want to automatically migrate mailboxes, select Automatically start the batch.
-Also, select Automatically complete the migration batch under preferred option to complete the batch.
+- If you want to migrate mailboxes automatically, select Automatically start the batch.
+Also, select ‘Automatically complete the migration batch’ under the preferred option to complete the batch.

-Click on New.
+- Click on New.

 For Manual Batch Selection:

-Next, click on View Details, if you wish to access more detailed information.
+- Next, click on View Details if you wish to access more detailed information.

 When the migration of all databases is done, the last step is to decommission the Exchange Server 2010.
 However, before doing so, take care of some other things, such as:

-Pointing the router to the new Exchange Server.
+- Pointing the router to the new Exchange Server.

-Pointing the external domain DNS to point to the new server if you have a different external IP address for the server.
+- Pointing the external domain DNS to point to the new server if you have a different external IP address for the server.

-Point the scanners and multifunction printers to the new server while creating the receive connector to give permissions to the devices to relay through the server.
+- Point the scanners and multifunction printers to the new server while creating the receive connector to give permissions to the devices to relay through the server.

 If all the above is ready, you will need to do a smooth decommission of Exchange Server 2010 by uninstalling Exchange Server from the old server.
-This will clean the Active Directory and the Exchange setup from 2010 version.
-The last thing is to disjoin the server from Active Directory and the server can be turned off and decommissioned.
+This will clean the Active Directory and the Exchange setup from the 2010 version.
+The last thing is to disjoin the server from Active Directory, and the server can be turned off and decommissioned.

-Stellar Converter for EDB is the ideal application to keep in your pocket that can instantly get you out from a sticky situation.
-The software migrated mailboxes from Exchange Server 2010 to 2016 directly.
-The software can extract mailboxes from offline Exchange database (.EDB file) and export them to PST and other formats.
-It can also export emails directly to a live Exchange environment or Office 365 tenant.
-As the software supports all the versions of Exchange Server including Exchange 2019, you will not face version incompatibility issue during the migration.
+Stellar Converter for EDB is an ideal application that can instantly get you out of a sticky situation.
+The software migrates mailboxes from Exchange Server 2010 to 2016 directly.
+The software can extract mailboxes from both online and offline Exchange databases (.EDB files) and export them to PST and other formats.
+It can also export the mailboxes directly to a live Exchange environment or Office 365.
+As the software supports all the versions of Exchange Server, including Exchange 2019, you will not face version incompatibility issues during the migration.